cse110-sp25-group8/cse110-sp25-group8/admin/team.md

 ### Chanbin Na
 Hi!
 I'm a senior Math-CS student in Seventh.
 A fun fact about me is that I like producing music and making beats 🎹 [Here's a link to my GitHub page.](https://chanbinna.github.io/Github-User-Page/)

+### Ryan Awal
+Hi!
+I'm a third year CS major at Sixth.
+A fun fact about me is that I have traveled to over 40 countries.
+[Here is a link to my Github Page](https://ryanawal12.github.io/Lab1CSE110/)